Effective the end of spring 2022 semester, the UNC System Office is ending the UNC Online program.

 - Students must be in good academic standing.
 Students on academic warning or on academic appeal of suspension or dismissal are NOT eligible to take a course(s) through the UNC Online program.

 - Students may take up to two (2) courses each term through the UNC Online program.
-The maximum total enrollment (at UNC Asheville and the visited institution) for the fall or spring semester cannot exceed 18 hours.
-The maximum total enrollment (at UNC Asheville and the visited institution) cannot exceed 10 hours for the summer.
+The maximum total enrollment (at UNC Asheville and the host institution) for the fall or spring semester cannot exceed 18 hours.
+The maximum total enrollment (at UNC Asheville and the host institution) cannot exceed 10 hours for the summer.
 Students requesting an exception to the maximum hours must submit a Registration Hours Overload form.

 - Course(s) taken through UNC Online cannot be offered at UNC Asheville within the same semester (fall and spring).
 Requests to take a course through UNC Online will be reviewed based on transfer policies and established equivalencies.
 If the equivalent course is being offered at UNC Asheville during the same semester, permission will not be given.